ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

 **Every IBM Blue Box 3.1.0 Cloud has these new features:**

-1. [Federated Keystone–IdP](#federated-keystone): Customers can now use an existing IdP (Identity Provider), such as LDAP, RADIUS, and Active Directory to manage OpenStack identity.
+1.)
+Federated Keystone–IdP](#federated-keystone): Customers can now use an existing IdP (Identity Provider), such as LDAP, RADIUS, and Active Directory to manage OpenStack identity.
 Users can have a single credential to manage multiple clouds.

 *Here are some related documents:*